phetsims/natural-selection/doc/implementation-notes.md

 All uses of `link`, `addListener`, etc. are documented as to whether they need a corresponding `unlink`, `removeListener`, etc.

 All classes have a `dispose` method.
-Classes whose instances exist for the lifetime of the sim are not intended to be disposed, and their `dispose` implementation looks like this:
+Sim-specific classes whose instances exist for the lifetime of the sim are not intended to be disposed, and their `dispose` implementation looks like this:

 ```js